 Medical stations or Healing bays (being their correct name), can be found throughout the city.
 Healing bays are mainly used by the Combine, but are safe to use for anyone with human DNA.
 These healing bay contraptions are a godsend, especially when you're low on health.

-The primary part of the Healing bay is the glass canister which houses the Antlion, a special grub that is almost transparent containing a bioluminescent green liquid known for its extraordinary healing properties.
-Most Healing bays don’t contain canisters, so you’ll need to have a poke around to find one.
-You shouldn’t have to go far, there’s usually one nearby.
+The primary part of the Healing bay is the glass canister which houses the Antlion, a special grub containing a bioluminescent green liquid known for its extraordinary healing properties.
+Most Healing bays don’t contain these grub canisters, so you’ll need to have a poke around to find one.
+You shouldn’t have to go far, there’s usually always one nearby.

 The Health station is a doddle to use.
 It’s activated by pulling back on the red lever, which in turn forces a piston into the canister, compressing and squashing the grub to extract its juices, in tandem with the opening of the hand plate.
 The healing process begins when you place your hand on the plate.
 The machine then gets to work by injecting the green liquid into your fingers and various parts of your gravity glove via multiple needles.
 It’s great, you’ll get a good buzz from it… quite literally, because your controller vibrates.